 Most facilities will email you intake and first-visit paperwork before your appointment if you request it, says Shane.
-Check to see what options are given for gender identity marker and whether there’s a place to list your preferred name and your legal name.
+Check to see if options are available for gender identity markers and whether there’s a place to list your preferred and legal names.

 For instance, according to Bhuyan, One Medical uses an electronic health system that allows patients to self-identify their gender and preferred name.
 “They enter the info, and then it’s presented in a way that’s very visible to our staff,” she says.

 Trust your instincts

 It’s important to trust what you’re seeing and trust yourself.

 Remember: “Clinicians who provide culturally competent, judgment-free, and quality healthcare and are sensitive when it comes to creating a safe space for patients to be vulnerable and honest do exist,” said Bhuyan.
 “It’s just a matter of finding them.”

 Gabrielle Kassel is a New York-based wellness writer and CrossFit Level 1 Trainer.
 She’s become a morning person, tried the Whole30 challenge, and eaten, drunk, brushed with, scrubbed with, and bathed with charcoal — all in the name of journalism.
 In her free time, she can be found reading self-help books, bench-pressing, or pole dancing.